mohamed-azaudeen/Emotion-Detection/README.md

-# Emotion-Detection
+# Emotion-Detection using CNN Model
-## Emotion-Detection from Uploded Images